 • Track it.
 Keep a daily carb log in your kitchen or wallet.
 Or use an online carb counter that tracks carbs as you go.
 Have a smartphone?
 Several apps provide carb counts; they’re especially handy at restaurants.

 After monitoring your carbs for a couple of weeks, you’ll find it easier to adjust your portions to stay within your plan.
 Like learning a new dance step, all it takes is a little practice.

-For more support, savings and resources to help manage your diabetes, enroll FREE in wellness+ for diabetes in store or online.
+For more support, savings and resources to help manage your diabetes, enroll FREE in wellness+ for diabetes.

 “Ready, Set, Start Counting!”
 Diabetes Care and Education Practice Group, American Dietetic Association. dbcms.s3.amazonaws.com/media/files/73f9af91-b0af-40c2-8f40-659e53061f12/ADA_Carbohydrate%20counting_large%20print_FINAL.pdf.